dguari1/Emotrics/README.md

 Executable files:
 Alternatively, you can download an .exe file and run Emotrics without any additional installation.
 The software can be obtained here: https://myfiles.meei.harvard.edu/xythoswfs/webui/_xy-e607917_1-t_iNvB5kHE

+If you use this software please cite the following paper:
+Guarin, Diego L., Joseph Dusseldorp, Tessa A. Hadlock, and Nate Jowett.
+"A machine learning approach for automated facial measurements in facial palsy."
+JAMA facial plastic surgery (2018).